 That just blows my mind!

-The Ocmulgee NM Visitor Center houses an impressive archaeological museum.of artifacts unearthed on the 702-acre property.
+The Ocmulgee Mounds NHP Visitor Center houses an impressive archaeological museum.of artifacts unearthed on the 702-acre property.

 Between 1933 and 1936, the largest archaeological dig in American history was conducted under the leadership of Dr. Arthur R. Kelly from the Smithsonian Institution.
 More than 3 million artifacts, including pottery, arrowheads, stone tools, pipes, jewelry, seeds, and bones from each of the six Ocmulgee archaelogical periods were recovered.